Boston Children’s Museum Virtual Tour: A Complete Guide

 Once they have finished the video you can take a look at the outside of the museum with a couple 360° pictures here and here, then head inside by clicking here.

 The Boston Children’s Museum virtual tour starts at the admission desk.
 Walk past the desk and head into the gift shop first.
-If you want to go all out on your virtual trip and get a real souvenir you can check out their online store.

 Science Playground